 In order to reduce the footprint of the products they offer, mining companies will need to find ways to maximize the efficiency of their operations to minimize the use of energy and other inputs, while reducing waste as much as possible.

-By investing in new technologies such as TOMRA’s sensor-based sorting, mining companies can take new approaches to extract natural commodities in an energy-efficient and resource-conserving manner.
+By investing in new technologies such as sensor-based sorting from TOMRA Sorting Solutions, Wedel/Germany, mining companies can take new approaches to extract natural commodities in an energy-efficient and resource-conserving manner.

 Sensor-based sorting technology can also significantly increase efficiency in terms of the input resources, such as energy, water and process reagents per ton of product.
 This significantly reduces the environmental footprint of the operation.
-Also, in an environment where competition for resources with other stakeholders such as communities and agriculture is increasingly fierce, this can become a driver to obtain the social license to operate.
+Also, in an environment where competition for resources with other stakeholders such as communities and agriculture is increasingly fierce, this can become a driver to obtain the Social Licence to Operate.

 Grinding is the most energy-intensive part of the production process, and sensor-based sorting has been proven to reduce energy consumption by about half, with a consequent cut in CO2 emissions.
 It also results in a smaller footprint for the operation and reduces waste material.